-You'll love keeping Advent and the Christmas season with printable Christmas coloring pages that celebrate the real reason for the season of Christmas: Jesus' Birthday!
+You'll love keeping Advent and preparing for the Christmas season with printable Christmas coloring pages that celebrate the real reason for the season of Christmas:

 Kids love to color pictures about the real Jesus, Mary, and Joseph in the stable.
 You'll find many coloring pages to print below for preschool, kindergarten, and adults.

 It is also easy to print the individual images as Christmas cards if you select the booklet setting on your printer.

 Your family and friends will love these handmade Christmas treasures from your little ones.
 Thank you for sharing when you can!